 \subsection{How to obtain foliated superposition rules}

-The proof of the foliated Lie--Scheffers theorem \ref{FLST} shows implicitly how to obtain a foliated superposition rule for a foliated Lie system.
-This section aims to describe in detail and to illustrate this method.
-A careful lecture of the proof of the above-mentioned theorem shows that the steps of the method goes as follows:
+The proof of Theorem \ref{FLST} shows in an implicit way how to obtain a foliated superposition rule for a foliated Lie system.
+This section aims to illustrate this method and to describe it in detail.
+A careful reading of the proof of Theorem \ref{FLST} shows that the steps of the method go as follows: